leonid-mamaev/behave/docs/api.rst

 .. code-block:: gherkin

   Given some known state
-      And some other known state
+    and some other known state
-     When some action is taken
+   when some action is taken
-     Then some outcome is observed
+   then some outcome is observed
-      But some other outcome is not observed.
+    but some other outcome is not observed.

 the first "and" step will be renamed internally to "given" and *behave* will look for a step implementation decorated with either "given" or "step":

 .. code-block:: python

-    @given(u'some other known state')
+    @given('some other known state')
     def step_impl(context):
-        setup_something(some, other, state)
+        set_up(some, other, state)

 and similarly the "but" would be renamed internally to "then".
 Multiple "and" or "but" steps in a row would inherit the non-"and" or "but" keyword.